Too Many Examples Overwhelm the Prompt

 You added an example for edge case A, then one for edge case B, then “just in case” examples C through H. The collection now spans a wider style range than your real inputs.

-How to spot it: 5+ examples, each handling a different edge.
+How to spot it: 5 or more examples, each handling a different edge.

 2. Examples drift in style or structure

 Example 1 is concise.
 Example 4 is verbose.
-Example 7 has bullets.
-The model averages and the output is inconsistent.
+Example 7 uses bullets.
+The model averages them, and the output is inconsistent.
+Research on many-shot prompting finds that long, mixed example blocks raise the rate of output-format errors, because the extra length distracts the model from the required answer shape (Many-Shot In-Context Learning, Agarwal et al.).

 How to spot it: your examples differ in length, register, or structure.